joshua255/FSCM_BASIC/README.md

-# FSCM_BASIC
+# FSCM_QA
-framework for FSCM code
+code for Quadcopter A based on FSCM_BASIC